 - First, let's say that I go over to your house and I steal your bike.
 You catch me and I go to jail.
 That is justice.
 I got what I deserved.

 - Second, I go to your house and steal your bike.
 You catch me but set me free.
 That is mercy.
 I did not get what I deserved.

 - Third, I go to your house and steal your bike.
-You catch me, but you not only set me free but also you give me the bike.
+You catch me, but you not only set me free, you give me the bike.
 I got what I did not deserve.
 So, in justice we get what we deserve.
-In mercy, we don't get what we deserve.
-In grace, we get what we do not deserve.
+In mercy we don't get what we deserve.
+In grace we get what we do not deserve.

 Grace is getting what we do not deserve from God.
 We do not deserve forgiveness of our sins, but he gives it to us through Jesus.
 We do not deserve to go to heaven, but we are able to do that through Jesus.